globalsmile/movie-ticket-booking-app-api/README.md

 ## **Test Results**

 ```
-PASS __tests__/app.test.js (9.334 s)
+PASS __tests__/movie.test.js (5.334 s)
-  Advanced E-Learning Platform API Integration Tests
-    User Authentication
-      ✓ should register an instructor successfully (221 ms)
-      ✓ should register a student successfully (107 ms)
-      ✓ should login as instructor and receive a token (98 ms)
-      ✓ should login as student and receive a token (110 ms)
-    Course Management
+  Movie Endpoints
-      ✓ should allow an instructor to create a course (21 ms)
+    ✓ should retrieve all movies (300 ms)
-      ✓ should not allow a student to create a course (19 ms)
+    ✓ should upload a movie with a poster (1200 ms)
-      ✓ should get all courses (34 ms)
+    ✓ should return 404 for non-existent movie (150 ms)
-      ✓ should allow an instructor to update a course (29 ms)
+    ✓ should search movies successfully (200 ms)

+PASS __tests__/showtime.test.js (2.134 s)
+  Showtime Endpoints
-      ✓ should allow an instructor to delete a course (19 ms)
+    ✓ should retrieve seats for a showtime (300 ms)

-    Enrollment
+PASS __tests__/booking.test.js (5.001 s)
+  Booking Endpoints
-      ✓ should allow a student to enroll in a course (18 ms)
+    ✓ should create a new booking (450 ms)
-      ✓ should not allow an instructor to enroll in a course (8 ms)
+    ✓ should retrieve a booking by id (210 ms)
-    Media Upload
-      ✓ should allow an instructor to upload media (945 ms)
-    Analytics
-      ✓ should return an analytics summary (16 ms)
+    ✓ should return 400 for unavailable seats (120 ms)
-    Password Reset and Change
-      ✓ should send a password reset email for a valid email (24 ms)
+    ✓ should return 404 for non-existent booking (100 ms)
-      ✓ should reset the password using a valid token (5265 ms)
+    ✓ should verify totalPrice is calculated correctly (130 ms)
-      ✓ should fail to reset the password with an invalid token (9 ms)
-      ✓ should change password for a logged-in user with the correct current password (347 ms)
-      ✓ should fail to change the password with an incorrect current password (197 ms)

-Test Suites: 1 passed, 1 total
+Test Suites: 3 passed, 3 total
-Tests:       18 passed, 18 total
+Tests:       10 passed, 10 total
 Snapshots:   0 total
-Time:        9.359 s, estimated 10 s
+Time:        12.5 s, estimated 14 s
 Ran all test suites.
 ```